Sliding Scale & Accessibility

-What is sliding scale?
+What is Sliding Scale?

 An infographic titled 'The Green Bottle' showing a sliding scale of financial privilege across three tiers.
 Tier 3 outlines individuals comfortably meeting basic needs with expendable income.
 Tier 2 describes those meeting basic needs with some financial stress.
 Tier 1 details frequent struggles to meet basic needs.
 The diagram explains financial privilege and personal financial experience.
 Basic needs include food, housing, transportation, and expendable income is defined as extra funds for leisure activities.
 Created by Alexis J. Cunningfolk with additions from Britt Hawthorne.